strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Spidertrap.md

 Follow the instructions in [Example 1: Basic Usage] or [Example 2: Providing a List of Links] to start Spidertrap.
-Then open a new terminal and tell wget to mirror the website.
+Then open a new Kali Linux terminal and tell wget to mirror the website.
 Wget will run until either it or Spidertrap is killed.
 Type Ctrl-c to kill wget.

 `$` **`sudo wget -m http://127.0.0.1:8000`**